 Some fraudulent employers will scam job seekers out of money by overpaying them.
 How does it work?
 According to the FBI, the amount of the first pay check is often significantly more than the employee is owed for salary and expenses.
 The employee is instructed to deposit the check into their own account and then wire the overpayment back to the employer’s bank.
 You can guess what happens next: The check is found to be fraudulent only AFTER the “change” is sent.
 The FBI points out a similar scam in which an “affiliate opportunity” is presented to sell high-end electronic items at significantly reduced prices.

-The Association of Certified Fraud Examiners (ACFE) offers an additional reason avoiding these scams is critical.
+The Association of Certified Fraud Examiners (ACFE) offers an additional reason avoiding these online job scams is critical.
 “Job seekers should be cautious when an application requires processing payments or transferring funds,” ACFE posts, “because doing so for an illegitimate source could lead to serious jail time.”

 The BBB points out a particular phishing scam targeting job seekers that, from the onset, can appear very legit.
 As the BBB describes it:

 “You receive an email that seems to come from a human resources professional recruiting you for a position at his/her company.
 The email seems very professional, with a company logo, signature block and reply email address.
 According to the message, the HR representative found your resume on LinkedIn and would like you to take a look at the job description.
 To view this info, just click a link to a Google Doc.”